-Create: Click to create a profile.

-• Preview/Stop preview: Start or stop a preview of the profile before you save it.
+Note Create: Click to create a profile.
+Preview/Stop preview: Start or stop a preview of the profile before you save it.
 You can't have two profiles with the same name.

-- Name: Enter a name of the profile. - Description: Enter a description of the profile. - · Light: Select from the drop-down menu what kind of Pattern, Speed, Intensity, and Color of the light you want. - Siren: Select from the drop-down menu what kind of Pattern and Intensity of the siren you want.
+Name: Enter a name of the profile.
+Description: Enter a description of the profile.
+Light: Select from the drop-down menu what kind of Pattern, Speed, Intensity, and Color of the light you want.
+Siren: Select from the drop-down menu what kind of Pattern and Intensity of the siren you want.
+Siren: Select from the drop-down menu what kind of Pattern and Intensity of the siren you want.
 Start or stop a preview of only the light or siren.

-- Duration: Set the duration of the activities. - Continuous: Once started, it runs until it's stopped. - Time: Set a specified time for how long the activity will last. - Repetitions: Set how many times the activity should repeat itself. - Priority: Set the priority of an activity to a number between 1 and 10.
+Duration: Set the duration of the activities.
+Continuous: Once started, it runs until it's stopped.
+Time: Set a specified time for how long the activity will last.
+Repetitions: Set how many times the activity should repeat itself.
+Priority: Set the priority of an activity to a number between 1 and 10.
 Activities with priority numbers higher than 10 can't be removed from the status list.
-There are three activities with higher priority than 10; Maintenance (11), Identify (12), and Health check (13).

-Import: Add one or more profiles with predefined configuration.

-- Add: Add new profiles. - Delete and add: The old profiles are deleted, and you can upload new profiles. - Overwrite: Updated profiles overwrite the existing profiles.

-To copy a profile and save it to other devices, select one or more profiles and click Export.
+There are three activities with higher priority than 10; Maintenance (11), Identify (12), and Health check (13). + Import: Add one or more profiles with predefined configuration.
+Add: Add new profiles.
+Delete and add: The old profiles are deleted, and you can upload new profiles.
+Overwrite: Updated profiles overwrite the existing profiles. y a profile and save it to other devices, select one or more profiles and click Export.
 A .json file is exported.

-profile.
+Start a .
 The profile and its activities appear in the status list.

-Choose to $\operatorname{\boldsymbol{Edit}}$, $\operatorname{\boldsymbol{Copy}}$, $\operatorname{\boldsymbol{Export}}$, or $\operatorname{\boldsymbol{Delete}}$ the profile.
+Choose to Edit, Copy, Export, or Delete the profile.